L8D/whip/README.md

 -----------------------

 ### Functions
 Another type of variable is a function.
 Though in your code, a function will represent another type of variable.
 To define a function, you use the function `def`.
 The `def` function takes 3 arguments like so: string, tuple bundle(tuple without commas), value.
 Where the string is the name of the function, the tuple is a set of args, and the 'value' is any value that will be evaluated, this 'value' commonly referred to as a lambda.
+When referencing an undefined function/variable, it's value will be null.

 A function that takes to args and adds them together:
 ``` python